Sewer Scope Inspection in the Triangle, NC

 Mike Rumple licensed North Carolina home inspector explaining inspection findings

-Identification of visible blockages, root intrusion, pipe damage, or other obstructions.
+Identification of visible issues such as blockages, root intrusion, or pipe damage

-Summary of findings included in your home inspection report.
+A summary of findings included in your inspection report.

 If significant issues are observed, further evaluation by a licensed plumbing professional may be recommended.